vectordotdev/timber-ruby/README.md

 ## Overview

-Timber makes great Ruby logging effortless:
+Timber makes great Ruby logging effortless.
+It pairs with the [Timber console](#the-timber-console), enabling you to obtain complete insight into your application, so that you can solve problems faster and produce top-notch Ruby apps.

 1. [**Easy setup** - `bundle exec timber install`](#installation)
 2. [**Seamlessly integrates with popular libraries and frameworks**](#integrations)